GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

 ### Startup script

-GCE instances have an in-built mechanism that triggers a script on instance startup (for the appropriate definition of startup, but this need not concern us for now).
+Compute Engine instances have an in-built mechanism that triggers a script on instance startup (for the appropriate definition of startup, but this need not concern us for now).
 This is the mechanism we will use to kick off a training job or to pick it up where it left off before a shutdown.
 We will make use of it through [startup scripts](https://cloud.google.com/compute/docs/startupscript#troubleshooting).

 It is alright if you are not familiar with these things.
 What is more important at the moment is to know that they exist and have a general sense for how they fit into the training process.

 ### Instance metadata

-You may want to deploy different parametrizations of a training job to multiple GCE instances at different times.
-For this purpose, [we will make use of the metadata server available to every GCE instance](https://cloud.google.com/compute/docs/storing-retrieving-metadata#custom).
+You may want to deploy different parametrizations of a training job to multiple Compute Engine instances at different times.
+For this purpose, [we will make use of the metadata server available to every Compute Engine instance](https://cloud.google.com/compute/docs/storing-retrieving-metadata#custom).

 Instance metadata is where we will store things like model hyperparameters and paths to training and evaluation data.
 We will store metadata on our instances before we start our training jobs, and our startup scripts will make use of this metadata on instance startup.

-If you are using the [example startup script provided in this guide](./gce/startup.sh), you will only have to make minimal changes to do so.
-The important thing again is to understand where instance metadata fits into our picture and that GCE guarantees that it will be available to our startup script when it runs.
+If you are using the [example startup script provided in this guide](./Compute Engine/startup.sh), you will only have to make minimal changes to do so.
+The important thing again is to understand where instance metadata fits into our picture and that Compute Engine guarantees that it will be available to our startup script when it runs.

 ## Examples